Acceptable loan purpose

 Refer to your BDM for further information.

-Zoning details and applicants with overseas income.
+Zoning details and applicants with foreign income.

 Zoning